The Historic Yellowstone Trail

 Yakima Valley: The Heart of Washington's Wine Country

 Yakima Valley's sunny slopes create the ideal environment for growing high-quality grapes.
-Chardonnay, Cabernet Sauvignon, Merlot, Riesling, and Syrah are the most prominent varietals.
+Chardonnay, Cabernet Sauvignon, Merlot, Riesling, and Syrah are the most prominent varieties.
 In addition to wineries, the region offers numerous craft breweries and distilleries.
 Yakima Valley is also a hub for fruit and vegetable production, with farmers' markets, u-pick farms, and fall harvest festivals providing plenty of family-friendly activities.

 Red Mountain: A Small but Mighty AVA